cython/cython/docs/src/reference/compilation.rst

 For the time being, it is just a warning that you can ignore.

-If you need to specify compiler options, libraries to link with or other linker options you will need to create ``Extension`` instances manually (note that glob syntax can still be used to specify multiple extensions in one line)::
+If you need to specify individual compiler options per Cython module, libraries to link with or other linker options you will need to create ``Extension`` instances manually (note that glob syntax can still be used to specify multiple extensions in one line)::